Holstein-Plön

-Holstein-Plön was the name of a county ruled by the House of Schauenburg that ruled in Holstein and Stormarn from 1110/11.
+Holstein-Plön was a county (Grafschaft) in the Holy Roman Empire centred on Plön in Holstein.
+It was held by the House of Schauenburg who had ruled in Holstein and Stormarn since 1110/11.
 The county emerged before 1295 when the County of Holstein-Itzehoe was partitioned after the death of Count Gerhard I of Holstein-Itzehoe (died 1290) into the counties of Holstein-Plön, Holstein-Pinneberg and Holstein-Rendsburg.

 The following counts ruled over Holstein-Plön: